microcks/microcks.io/content/documentation/using/mocks.md

 ### Invoking microservices mocks

 Invoking Mocks is now pretty easy if you have read the upper section!
 Just use Microcks for searching the API/Service you want to use and explore the operations of the API/Service.
-Find the Mock URL and the Http method of the corresponding operation, look at the instanciated URI fragement for different request/response pairs, append the fragment to the Microcks server url and that's it!
+Find the Mock URL and the Http method of the corresponding operation, look at the instanciated URI fragment for different request/response pairs, append the fragment to the Microcks server url and that's it!

 As a rule of thumb, here is how the URL fragment for mocks are built and exposed within Microcks :

 * Mocks for REST API mocks are exposed on `/rest` sub-context.
 Mock for SOAP API mocks are exposed on `/soap` sub-context,
 * Name of API/Service is then added as path element of URL.
 Special characters of name are encoded within URL part,
 * Version of API/Service is then added as path element of URL,
 * For REST API, name of resource managed by operation and URL parts may be added.

 Some examples in the table below for a Microcks server reachable at `http://microcks.example.com` :

 | Type | Name | Version | Operation / Parts / Params | Full Mock URL |